WiliamMelo01/EmpowerU-API/README.md

     cd EmpowerU-API
     ```

-2. Update the `application-dev.properties` file with your database and email configurations:
+2. Update the `application-dev.properties` file with your database, email, and other configurations:

    ```properties
     # DATABASE CONFIGS